 Mooncake Fillings

 Mooncakes fillings can be different too.
-Recently mooncakes are a large group, for example, Su style savory mooncakes(minced pork as filling), snow skin mooncake (this one does not need baking), Yunnan ham and flower mooncakes, ice cream mooncakes, chocolate mooncakes, etc.
+Recently mooncakes are a large group, for example, Su style savory mooncakes(minced pork as filling), snow skin mooncakes (this one does not need baking), Yunnan ham and flower mooncakes, ice cream mooncakes, chocolate mooncakes, etc.

 We even heard of reman noodles mooncake this year.
 Cantonese sweet mooncakes usually use different pastes, nuts, and egg yolk as the ingredients for the filling including lotus seed paste, red bean paste, black sesame paste, mung bean pastes, or mixed nuts(五仁月饼).